Michael Trent

 Michael Trent is an American musician from Denver.
 He performs as a solo act and in the band Shovels & Rope since 2008.

 Career

 Trent first performed as the lead singer in the Denver, Colorado band Tinker's Punishment, before moving to the Southeast and renaming as The Films with Kenneth Harris, Jacob Sinclair and Adam Blake in Charleston, South Carolina.
 The group disbanded in 2010.

-Trent collaborated with Butch Walker, performing on two of his albums.
+Trent collaborated with Butch Walker, performing two of his albums.
 He then released two solo albums.